jzuern/jzuern.github.io/_pages/research.md

 I have supervised a number of theses of very bright students:

-- Y. Satyawan: *Curb and Curb Cut Detection using Deep Learning*, 2019, Bachelor's Thesis
+- Y. Satyawan: *Semantic Segmentation of Curb and Curb Cuts in Street Imagery*, 2019, Bachelor's Thesis

 - T. Krautschneider: *Multimodal Object Tracking with Deep Learning*, 2019/20, Bachelor's Thesis